99 GAL Friends of Yamhill County

 Technology Upgrades

 This nonprofit has been working since 1970 to encourage and empower youth to reach their highest potential and also to strengthen families.
-The grant allowed the Center to replace very outdated technology with three new laptop computers and a multi-function printer, thereby greatly enhancing staff productivity and efficiency and allowing for better service to the greater community.
+Our grant allowed the Center to replace very outdated technology with three new laptop computers and a multi-function printer, thereby greatly enhancing staff productivity and efficiency and allowing for better service to the greater community.

 Willamina Public Library

-Native American Collection and Games
+Native American Collection

 Senior Welfare